-In the three months ended June 30, 2006, the Company sold an undivided interest in approximately \$3.4 million of accounts receivable under a factoring arrangement at three of its European subsidiaries.
-These transactions were accounted for as a sale and the receivables were sold at a discount from face value approximating 2.4%.
-Costs associated with these transactions were approximately \$0.08 million and are included in other, net in the accompanying consolidated statement of operations.
-In the first quarter of 2006, the Company sold an undivided interest in approximately \$2.8 million of accounts receivable under a factoring arrangement at three of its European subsidiaries.
-These transactions were accounted for as a sale and the receivables were sold at a discount from face value approximating 1.6%.
-Costs associated with these transactions were approximately \$0.04 million and are included in other, net in the accompanying consolidated statement of operations.
+In the three months and six months ended June 30, 2006, the Company sold an undivided interest in approximately \$3.4 million and \$6.2 million of accounts receivable, respectively, under a factoring arrangement at three of its European subsidiaries.
+These transactions were accounted for as a sale and the receivables were sold at a discount from face value approximating 2.4% and 1.9%, respectively.
+Costs associated with these transactions were approximately \$0.08 million \$0.12 million, respectively and are included in other, net in the accompanying consolidated statement of operations.